carello/wpe_2018/README.md

 csv_solution - working with raw json data, convert into csv files.

 nested_comprehensions - working with nested list and set comprehensions.

+wedding_planner - using class and namedtuple.
+Complex project